JoeRocky7/New-Calculator/README.md

 ## Summary

 This was by far the most difficult Javascript project i have completed so far, but I am glad I pushed through it because I learned a lot from it like the parseFloat method and a better understanding of how to logically come up with solutions to problems.
 This project also helped me improve my DRY code (Don’t Repeat Yourself), something I was struggling on my coding journey and now have a better grasp on.
-Learning about my DRY code has taught me how to write cleaner code, something that is very helpful to other developer when they read my code.
+Learning about my DRY code has taught me how to write cleaner code, something that is very helpful to other developers.